 One final thing to remember is that a waste management service is by far the best option for safe clinical and sharps waste removal for tattoo parlours.
 They will provide you with the appropriate bins, collect on a schedule suited to you and ensure that they are disposed of safely and legally so your business is not liable for breaking any ‘duty of care’ laws.

 If you need help with your clinical and sharps waste management then get in touch with our expert team.
 We can advise you on the best solution for your business and provide you with a free quote.
-Get a free quote with us today.
+Fill in the form below to get your free quote today.